 How we operate

-Our Steering Committee is working to develop guidelines for membership, governance and strategy.
+Our Board of Directors is currently working to develop guidelines for membership, a sociocratic governance system, and a strategy for achieving our goals.
 We believe that in order to shift the paradigm we must not travel the usual path.

 Cat Buxton is a change facilitator working to build the social mycelium that holds our communities together.
 She promotes soil health and food system change through education and advocacy, working with individuals, schools, community groups and statewide organizations to make a difference one meal, one compost pile, and one landscape at a time.
 She co-created and manages the edible schoolyard at Thetford Elementary School, leads Land Listener workshops with the Soil Carbon Coalition, organizes the Upper Valley Apple Corps and a host of other projects.
 She is co-founder and the acting director of the Vermont Healthy Soils Coalition.
 She represents VHSC as a member of the National Healthy Soils Policy Network and the forming Northeast Healthy Soil Coalition.
 She consults, teaches, and presents about soil and ecosystem health to individuals of all ages and groups of all sizes.
 Learn more about her work at www.growmorewasteless.com.